russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 It’s also very important to have a notebook (or a note-taking app or other writing tool) at hand to write down any ideas you may come up with when you’re not at your laptop.
 Because when you’re writing, the process constantly runs in your brain.
 At any moment of the day, a great idea might come to you, and you will hate yourself if you forget it because you didn’t write it down.

 Finally, it’s important to talk about your writing style.
 Here are my writing tips: You can make it more or less formal.
 Fresher and more direct, or not.
 The decision will depend on the tone you want to give to the book.
 But above all, it’s important to always keep one thing in mind: your authenticity.
 If you opt for several styles or ways of writing, the book may end up feeling soulless.
-But if you stay true to your authenticity, it will preserve the credibility of the book itself.
+But if you stay true to your authenticity, it will preserve the book's credibility.
 Write a book that people can recognize as yours, one that anyone who knows you will instantly realize belongs to you.

 This moment seems like it will never come, but it does, and even then, you probably won’t be fully convinced.
 You’ll always feel like you could make some changes or improvements to almost any part of your book.
 However, you must set a point at which you consider your first draft complete.
 It’s the only way to stop writing and move your rough draft to the next step: the editing process.

 If you self-publish, you’ll have to rely on yourself and, if possible, people who want or can help you.
-If, like me, you’ve written your book with a publishing house, you’ll notice that “the team,” including the proofreader and professional editor, starts to get fully involved.
+If you’ve written your book with a publishing house like me, you’ll notice that “the team,” including the proofreader and professional editor, starts to get fully involved.

 There are two ways to publish a book: self-publishing or traditional publishing.
 Of course, each has its pros and cons.